Adelaide United FC: 2010–2018: Bottom to top and first A League championship

 The Reds finished the A-League season fourth but were knocked out of Championship contention by Brisbane Roar 2–1 in an elimination final.

 On 30 April 2013, Josep Gombau signed a two-season deal as coach, arriving at the club in July 2013.
 In the winter transfer window, Gombau was quick to add Spanish flavour into the squad.
 His first two signings were compatriots and Barcelona youth products Sergio Cirio and Isaías Sánchez.
 Gombau also brought his long-time assistant coach Pau Marti to work alongside existing assistant coach Michael Valkanis.
-He also added other players including Tarek Elrich and Steven Lustica, Michael Zullo for a season long loan and Brent McGrath as a four-week injury replacement player.
+He also added other players including Tarek Elrich and Steven Lustica, Michael Zullo for a season-long loan and Brent McGrath as a four-week injury replacement player.
 Awer Mabil and Jordan Elsey were also promoted from the youth system, each rewarded with two-year contracts.
 Sergio van Dijk was transferred to Persib Bandung and Dario Vidošić to Sion for a reported $700,000 transfer fee.

 The Reds had a shaky start to their season under new manager Gombau.
 They had only a single win in their first nine games for the season and early calls started for the club to show the door to the new man in charge.
 Gombau quickly changed the club's fortunes, getting his second win in round 10 against the Central Coast Mariners, with a 4–0 result.
 The team continued this form to finish sixth on the table after the 27 home-and-away games, which let them into the finals by two points.
 Adelaide's season was ended by Central Coast in the elimination final, losing 1–0.

 The Reds' highest attendance in the 2013–14 season was 16,504 in the round 2 clash with Melbourne Victory at Hindmarsh Stadium which ended in a 2–2 draw.

-Carrying over from the previous season, Josep Gombau was quick to implement a possession-based football style at Adelaide, all the way from the grass roots level of local soccer to the senior side.
+Carrying over from the previous season, Josep Gombau was quick to implement a possession-based football style at Adelaide, all the way from the grassroots level of local soccer to the senior side.
 Gombau further reinforced his dogmatic approach by bringing in FC Barcelona legend Guillermo Amor as the club's technical director.
-While winning the Adelaide fans over, Josep elevated the technical and tactical quality of the local brand, earning the respect and admiration of rival clubs, coaches and the FFA, who unanimously voted him in as coach of the A-League All Stars team for the 2014 A-League All Stars Game against the visiting Juventus.
+While winning the Adelaide fans over, Josep elevated the technical and tactical quality of the local brand, earning the respect and admiration of rival clubs, coaches, and the FFA, who unanimously voted him in as coach of the A-League All Stars team for the 2014 A-League All Stars Game against the visiting Juventus.
 Gombau's United won the inaugural FFA Cup with a 1–0 win against Perth Glory.
 Gombau left the club in July 2015 to take up a youth coaching role in the United States.